How to Happily Homeschool in Winter

 Nah, I didn’t think so.

-Historically for us, this post-Christmas homeschool can be killer.
-It’s really hard for me to get back into it.
-The holidays have worn me out, and I don’t feel very motivated to plan super fun lessons or make elaborate plans.
-I find myself gravitating towards very verrrrry simple things.
-The colder weather is making things feel a bit slower and gentler opposed to the rigor of the fun and fresh fall semester.
+For my family, these post-Christmas homeschooling months can be killer.
+It’s really hard for me to get back into the swing of things.
+The holidays have worn me out, the winter blues are hitting, and I don’t feel very motivated to plan super fun lessons or make elaborate plans.

 Anyone feel me?